-Tyrone Oliver was named Commissioner of the Georgia Department of Juvenile Justice in July 2019 by Governor Brian P. Kemp.
-He is responsible for the daily operation of the multi-faceted agency of more than 3,500 employees that holds youthful offenders accountable for their actions through probation supervision and secure detention.
+Tyrone Oliver was named Commissioner of the Georgia Department of Juvenile Justice (DJJ) in July 2019 by Governor Brian P. Kemp.
+He is responsible for the daily operation of the multi-faceted agency of more than 3,100 employees that holds youthful offenders accountable for their actions through probation supervision and secure detention.

-Oliver is a 20-year veteran of law enforcement who began his career in 1999 as a detention officer with the Newton County Sheriff’s Office.
-Oliver was one of the first employees of the Brookhaven Police Department when the new city was formed in 2013.
-Commissioner Oliver was named Chief of Police for the City of Social Circle in January 2016 and in November 2018, he was designated by Social Circle as Deputy City Manager.
+In 2013, Commissioner Oliver was one of the first to be hired for the Brookhaven Police Department when the new city formed.
+He was hired as a Sergeant and later promoted to Lieutenant.
+He later served as the Assistant Commander of Internal Affairs and Criminal Investigations.
+On January 8, 2016, Commissioner Oliver was officially named Chief of Police for the City of Social Circle after a long, competitive process.
+In November 2018, he was designated by the City of Social Circle as Deputy City Manager.

 Under Commissioner Oliver’s current leadership at the Georgia Department of Juvenile Justice, the agency has focused efforts to restore youth inside and outside of DJJ facilities through pro-social programs, education, credible messenger mentorship, and intense wraparound services.
 This community-focused approach has increased educational opportunities and job placement for youth throughout Georgia, decreasing gang affiliation and increasing successful societal reentry.
 The Department’s F.R.E.S.H.
 Start Youth Initiative, which has received national attention, is becoming a model approach for successfully partnering with companies, community leaders, and institutes of higher learning to provide employment, training, and scholarship funding for justice-involved youth.